-Recreation of leather wallpaper
+Recreation of a leather wall hanging

 "Le pareti delle meraviglie"

 Factum's recreation of a leather wall hanging (left) installed inside the Camera dei Venti at Palazzo Te © Fondazione Palazzo Te

 Factum Arte and Factum Foundation have worked with Fondazione Palazzo Te to recreate the atmosphere that once welcomed the guests of the Gonzaga family for the visitors of the exhibition Le pareti delle meraviglie (26 March - 26 June, 2022).

 Not much is left of the sumptuous leather wall hangings (also called corami, from the Latin corium, 'leather') that once covered some of the walls of Palazzo Te.
 The craft required great leatherworking skills and expensive materials, and was considered an alternative to tapestries during the warmer months of the year.

 During the 16th century, the main centres of production of leather wall hanging were Córdoba, where the craft was imported from the city of Gadamis in Libya during the Moorish rule (giving it the name guadamecil); and Venice, wherein leathercrafters acquired guild status (inside the Scuola dei Pittori) in 1569.
 Bologna was also a notable centre for leatherworking.

 In January 2022, a 17th-century Leather wallpaper with flower vases was recorded in high resolution inside the collection of the Musée des Arts Décoratifs in Paris.
 The large object was recorded using both the Lucida 3D Scanner and photogrammetry, accurately capturing the subtly carved surface; colour was acquired using composite photography.
 The reflective nature of leather and its silver and gold embossings made the recording a complex task.